 Phylogenomic inferences

 We inferred the phylogenetic relationships among Arcifera using six different datasets under various taxon sampling and/or gene sampling strategies (Figure 2).
-The results of analyses based on a concatenation approach performed in IQ-TREE and on a coalescent species-tree approach conducted in wASTRAL are consistent except for the placement of Carabus marietti, the branching pattern within C. (Chaetocarabus) and relationships between C. creutzeri and C. fabricii.
+The results of analyses based on a concatenation approach performed in IQ-TREE and on a coalescent species-tree approach conducted in wASTRAL are consistent except for the placement of C. marietti, the branching pattern within C. (Chaetocarabus) and relationships between C. creutzeri and C. fabricii.
 The subgenus C. (Hygrocarabus) is recovered as monophyletic in all analyses (including wASTRAL) and as sister to the rest of Arcifera, however all analyses failed to recover C. nodulosus and C. variolosus as reciprocally monophyletic.
 In all IQ-TREE inferences except the one based on Dataset E and all wASTRAL analyses except the one based on Datasets A and B, C. marietti is recovered as sister to C. (Chaetocarabus) with heterogeneous levels of branch support.
 In the IQ-TREE analysis of Dataset E, this taxon is recovered as sister to the genus Carabus as a whole, whereas in wASTRAL analyses of Datasets A and B it is recovered as sister to Arcifera except C. (Hygrocarabus) with low branch support.
 The subgenus C. (Chaetocarabus) is always recovered as monophyletic but internal relationships differ between analyses.
 A minority of analyses recovered C. arcadicus and C. intricatus as reciprocally monophyletic (for instance no wASTRAL analysis recovered this relationship).
 The subspecies C. intricatus lefebvrei is recovered as sister to the nominal subspecies in all analyses.
-When Carabus arcadicus merlini is included (Datasets B, D and F only), it never groups with other specimens of the nominal subspecies resulting in Carabus arcadicus being consistently inferred as paraphyletic when this taxon is included (Supplementary Figure 2).
+When C. arcadicus merlini is included (Datasets B, D and F only), it never groups with other specimens of the nominal subspecies resulting in C. arcadicus being consistently inferred as paraphyletic when this taxon is included (Supplementary Figure 2).
 The subgenus C. (Platycarabus) is recovered as monophyletic and with identical interspecific relationships across all IQ-TREE analyses but some contention in wASTRAL ones.
 The alpine endemic C. cychroides is recovered as sister to the rest of the subgenus in all analyses with strong branch support (IQ-TREE and wASTRAL).
 The species C. depressus is inferred as the next lineage branching off in C. (Platycarabus) across all IQ-TREE analyses and most wASTRAL analyses (except in Dataset A and E where it is recovered as sister to C. irregularis with low branch support).
 The subspecies C. depressus lucens is recovered as sister to the nominal subspecies in all analyses.
 The placement of the three remaining C. (Platycarabus) species is identical across all IQ-TREE analyses with strong branch support, with C. creutzeri being sister to C. fabricii and C. irregularis.
-The wASTRAL analyzes recover different relationships but with low branch support, with a weakly supported sister relationship between C. creutzeri and C. fabricii in analyses of Datasets D, E and F. The subspecies C. fabricii malachiticus is recovered as nested within the nominal subspecies in all analyses.
-The subspecies C. irregularis montandoni is recovered as sister to C. irregularis bucephalus and C. irregularis irregularis in all IQ-TREE analyses whereas it is C. irregularis bucephalus that is inferred as sister to C. irregularis irregularis and C. irregularis montandoni in all wASTRAL analyses.
-Overall the IQ-TREE and wASTRAL inferences are highly compatible when collapsing the weakly supported relationships in wASTRAL species trees (gray and red asterisks in Figure 2).
+The wASTRAL analyzes recover different relationships but with low branch support, with a weakly supported sister relationship between C. creutzeri and C. fabricii in analyses of Datasets D, E and F. The subspecies Carabus fabricii malachiticus is recovered as nested within the nominal subspecies in all analyses.
+The subspecies Carabus irregularis montandoni is recovered as sister to Carabus irregularis bucephalus and Carabus irregularis irregularis in all IQ-TREE analyses whereas it is C. irregularis bucephalus that is inferred as sister to C. irregularis irregularis and C. irregularis montandoni in all wASTRAL analyses.
+Overall, the IQ-TREE and wASTRAL inferences are highly compatible when collapsing the weakly supported relationships in wASTRAL species trees (gray and red asterisks in Figure 2).
 In particular, inconsistent relationships in wASTRAL compared to IQ-TREE always received poor branch support.
-We observe that branch support and overall phylogenetic resolution appears positively correlated to gene and taxon sampling (i.e., including less taxa and less loci to improve matrix completeness likely results in a loss of resolution).
+We observe that branch support and overall phylogenetic resolution appears positively correlated to gene and taxon sampling (i.e., including fewer taxa and fewer loci to improve matrix completeness likely results in a loss of resolution).

 Divergence time estimation